energyquantified/eq-python-client/docs/intro/quickstart.rst

 **Search for curves (data series)**

 Energy Quantified allows you to search for curves in two ways.
-By freetext
+By free-text
 search:

    >>> curves = eq.metadata.curves(q='wind power germany actual')